ITRS-Group/cordial/gdna/README.md

 docker compose up -d
 ```

-The GDNA dashboards should once again be accessible at the URLs below, replace `HOSTNAME` with the name of the server where you have run GDNA:
+The GDNA dashboards should once again be accessible at the URLs below, replace `HOSTNAME` with the name of the server where you have run GDNA, and maybe changing the port from 8443 to whatever you may have set it to in the `docker-compose.yml`:

 * <https://HOSTNAME:8443/?fullscreen#WebDashboard:Monitoring%20Coverage>